-Bearing this in mind, we propose to reconsider whether correlations between unobservable and observable inputs should be included or not.
+Having this in mind, we propose to reconsider whether correlations between unobservable and observable inputs shall be included or not.
 As we understand the Re-ED, those correlations are excluded although they might be the more relevant ones.
 From our perspective, this leads to an analysis being fragmentary with regard to correlations.

-We also underline that there is a need for a boundary or threshold for correlations that has to be taken into account.
-We believe that the notion of "if such correlation is relevant" determines such a boundary sufficiently.
-Any additional specification would have a rule-based character.
+We also underline that there is a need for a boundary or threshold for correlations that hasve to be taken into account.
+We acknowledge that the notion of "if such correlation is relevant" determines such a boundary; yet, we assume it not being precise enough.